Home

 As a boy and young man, Harvey worked for his father in a sawmill at Ropertown on the banks of Little Fish Lake in Cass County, MI.
 Said the Berrien County (MI) Record, "he became a journeyman pattern maker, following that trade in several states, during the remainder of his active life."
 He also joined the Constantine Methodist Church as a youth.

-During his working time in Ropertown, he met Frances Ellen "Ella" Ferguson (1857-1929), the daughter of John and Martha (Churchill) Ferguson, as their fathers worked together in the lumber business.
+During his working time in Ropertown, he became better acquainted with Frances Ellen "Ella" Ferguson (1857-1929), the daughter of John and Martha (Churchill) Ferguson, as their fathers worked together in the lumber business.
 It's very likely that he and Ella were first cousins.

 Ellen, born in Constantine, had spent her early teenage years with her parents and siblings in Nebraska.
 The federal census of 1870, shows the 14-year-old Ellen on a farm in Town 9, Range 9 of Pawnee County, NE, near the post office of Tipps Branch.